Arriva Sapphire: History

 In 2014, the brand was extended to 11 more routes with another six scheduled for conversion in late 2015.

-In 2017, Arriva Sapphire was rebranded with a new logo and livery, in line with the switchover to the new Arriva brand.
-In 2018, the Arriva Sapphire logo was updated again, to reflect the new brand.
+In 2017, Arriva Sapphire was rebranded with a new logo and livery in line with the switchover to the new Arriva brand.
+The logo was given another update in 2018 to include the company's new corporate identity.

 In 2019, Arriva Midlands routes 1, 2, 2E running between Walsall and Cannock/Huntington were downgraded to regular buses after six years of Sapphire.
 Further routes across the country have since been withdrawn or removed from the Sapphire brand.

 In 2022, Arriva started to phase out the Sapphire brand nationally, with the majority of buses being repainted into the standard Arriva livery or replaced with new buses.